Applicability of the cumulant expansion method for the calculation of transport properties in electron-phonon systems

 \subsubsection{Numerical results}

 The calculations were performed using parameters representative of the conduction bands in three polar semiconductors: GaAs ($\alpha = 0.072,\; \omega_0 = 36\,\mathrm{meV},\; m_0/m_e = 0.067$), GaN ($\alpha = 0.407,\; \omega_0 = 91.2\,\mathrm{meV},\; m_0/m_e = 0.20$), and ZnO ($\alpha = 1.022,\; \omega_0 = 72.3\,\mathrm{meV},\; m_0/m_e = 0.275$), where $m_0/m_e$ denotes the ratio of the electron band mass to the free-electron mass.
 The effective mass parameters for GaAs and GaN were taken from Ref.~\cite{Vurgaftman_2001} while other parameters for GaAs and GaN (energy of longitudinal optical phonon, static and high-frequency dielectric constant) were taken from Ref.~\cite{IoffeNSM}.
 The parameters for ZnO were taken from Ref. \cite{Madelung}.
 In these materials, the ratio of the fully renormalized electron mass $m^\ast$ (including all interaction effects) to the band mass satisfies $m_0/m^\ast \gtrsim 0.8$~\cite{2000_Mishchenko}.
 In light of this, and based on the results presented in Sec.~\ref{sec:peierls_model-53232} and Refs.~\cite{2023_Mitric, 2022_Mitric} for the Peierls and Holstein models, we expect the self-consistent Migdal approximation to provide accurate mobility estimates over the parameter range considered in this work.
-This point is important, as numerically exact mobility data for the Fr\"ohlich model are not available.
+This point is important, as entirely real-axis numerically exact mobility data for the Fr\"ohlich model are not available.
 We note that, although quantum Monte Carlo (QMC) is a highly reliable method for calculations on the imaginary frequency axis \cite{2019_Misenko_Frolih}, the use of analytical continuation can severely compromise the accuracy of the resulting dc mobility (see, e.g., Fig.~15 of Ref.~\cite{2025_Lihm} and Sec.~II~C of the Supplemental Material of Ref.~\cite{2024_QC_Mitric}).
 This effect is clearly illustrated in the Holstein model at weak–intermediate coupling, $\lambda = 1/2$: Fig.~1 of Ref.~\cite{2025_Mitric} shows that the hierarchical equations of motion (HEOM) method is in excellent agreement with quantum typicality—another numerically exact approach that does not rely on analytical continuation—whereas Fig.~S5 of the Supplemental Material of Ref.~\cite{2024_Jankovic} demonstrates that QMC underestimates the mobility in the same regime by nearly an order of magnitude.
 Regardless, the QMC results of Ref.~\cite{2019_Misenko_Frolih} are not suitable as benchmarks here, as they were reported only for $\alpha=2.5$ and $6$, well outside the weak-to-intermediate-coupling regimes relevant for assessing the accuracy of the CE approach.